Bodo-inc/Bodo-examples/Kubernetes/README.md

 # Running a Bodo workload in Kubernetes

 Bodo workloads can be deployed with Kubernetes using the [Kubeflow MPI-Operator](https://github.com/kubeflow/mpi-operator) which enables running MPI applications in a Kubernetes environment.
-In typical Kubernetes fashion, this also provides increased resiliency in the case of Node Failure for long running Bodo applications.
+In typical Kubernetes fashion, this also provides increased resiliency in the case of node failure for long running Bodo applications.

 ## Prerequisites